 STEM Teacher Graduate Scholarships

-Science, Technology, Engineering and Math (STEM) Teachers for America's Future - Graduate Scholarship
+Science, Technology, Engineering and Math (STEM) Teachers for America's Future - Graduate Scholarships

-The AFCEA Educational Foundation is offering competitive based scholarships of $2,500 up to $5,000 each to students actively pursuing a graduate degree or credential/licensure for the purpose of teaching STEM (science, technology, engineering or math) subjects at a U.S. school in grades K-12.
-The scholarships are made possible by generous contributions from Booz Allen Hamilton, AFCEA International and several of AFCEA’s regional chapters.
+The AFCEA Educational Foundation is offering competitive based scholarships of $2,500 each to students actively pursuing a graduate degree or credential/licensure for the purpose of teaching STEM (science, technology, engineering or math) subjects at a U.S. school in grades K-12.
+The scholarships are made possible by generous contributions from ManTech International and AFCEA International.

-To be eligible, students must be U.S. citizens.
-Graduate candidates must be attending an accredited U.S. college or university on-campus and majoring in secondary education for the purpose of teaching STEM (science, technology, engineering or math) subjects in a U.S. school in grades K-12.
+To be eligible, students must be U.S. citizens and living in the United States.
+Graduate candidates must be attending an accredited U.S. college or university (online students are eligible) and majoring in education for the purpose of teaching STEM (science, technology, engineering or math) subjects in a U.S. school in grades K-12.
 Graduate-level candidates must be currently taking at least two semester-equivalent classes at an accredited U.S. college or university at the time of application.
 Current credential and licensure students must have completed a bachelor’s of science degree or graduate degree in a STEM major.
 Expected graduation/completion date cannot be in the year the scholarship is awarded.
 Undergraduate students are ineligible to apply.

 NOTE: Failure to meet requirements could affect scholarship eligibility.